tmux-python/libtmux/docs/reference/properties.md

 # Properties

-Get access to the data attributions behind tmux sessions, windows and panes.
+Get access to the data attributes behind tmux sessions, windows and panes.

 This is done through accessing the [formats][formats] available in `list-sessions`, `list-windows` and `list-panes`.